dlevsha/nasgrate/README.md

 `DATABASE_NAME` - database name

 `DATABASE_USER` and `DATABASE_PASSWORD` - login and password to access your database

+`DATABASE_PORT` - the port number where the database server is listening (not required if using standard port)

 Next section `[Migration params]` describes how the script stores information about migrations